 The new service provider SOA returns M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Immediate Disconnect

 The current service provider can disconnect an active subscription version.
 In this scenario, the disconnect is immediate.